 * Click here for rating key

-Emeril's Restaurant Review: Emeril Lagasse doesn't appear in his eponymous restaurant very often, but his staff of talented culinarians is on the job.
-Huge barbecue shrimp come enrobed in a robustly seasoned brown sauce.
+Emeril's Restaurant Review: Chef Emeril Lagasse’s flagship fine dining establishment remains one of New Orleans' authentic culinary gems.
+Lagasse doesn't appear in his eponymous restaurant very often, but his staff of talented culinarians is on the job.
+Huge barbecued shrimp come enrobed in a robustly seasoned brown sauce.
 Meat lovers will go for the double-cut pork chop with caramelized sweet potatoes.
-Desserts to consider include a chocolate Grand Marnier soufflé and an upside-down whiskey pecan cake.
-The wine list is as thick as a Russian novel and well composed, with a fair number of bottles priced below $35.
+If you choose to go Southern all the way, opt for Emeril’s chicken and waffles, or Gulf shrimp with sweet potato grits.
+Desserts to consider include a chocolate Grand Marnier soufflé and the chocolate/peanut butter mousse cake.
+The wine list is as thick as a Russian novel and equally well composed, with a fair number of bottles priced below $35.
 Professional service teams keep things humming at the tables.
 The food bar affords a panoramic view of the kitchen.
 Framed like a stage's proscenium arch, it's bordered with back-lit glass cases holding colorful seeds, grains and spices.
 If there is a downside to Emeril’s, it is the noise level, and the menu is a bit pricey compared to similar local restaurants.